 Whether you enjoy keeping on top of it or you’re totally over it, for many of us, the World Cup is taking over our TV screens and our homes.
 As one of the greatest sporting spectacles on the globe, the World Cup can evoke a spectrum of emotions, passions, frustrations – the highs and the lows of a tournament that brings nations and people together.

-In homes where domestic violence manifests, the World Cup can see families and lives continue to be torn apart by igniting and escalating violence that’s already prevalent.
+In homes where domestic abuse manifests, the World Cup can see families and lives continue to be torn apart by igniting and escalating violence that’s already prevalent.
 We must emphasise that the World Cup and other major sporting events do not cause domestic violence and most men who enjoy football don’t abuse their partners.
 Domestic violence operates 365 days a year destroying and taking lives.
 It is patterned, intentional, calculated and certainly not as a result of sport or any other excuse for that matter.
 With that said, Police and domestic violence support services such as Women’s Aid often see an increase of incidents and referrals during major sporting events.
 Why is that and what can we do about it?

 Increased alcohol consumption can be a major factor.
 Again, alcohol does not cause domestic violence – it’s not and it cannot absolve a perpetrator from his actions.
 However alcohol or drugs reinforced by the added tensions in a volatile home can be disastrous for a victim and her children.